Diocese of Tempio-Ampurias: Administrative unification

 The diocese of Cività, some fifty miles distant, was united to its neighbor the diocese of Ampurias aeque personaliter, by Pope Julius II on 5 June 1506, in the bull "Romanus Pontifex."
 One and the same bishop presided over each of the two dioceses.
-The cathedrals of both dioceses were in a dilapidated condition, and lacking in ecclesiastical ornaments necessary for divine worship.
+It was provided that the union would take place when one or the other of the bishops died or vacated his office.
+The survivor would have his seat at Castelgenovese.
+Bishop Pietro Stornello of Cività had died on 13 July 1505.